FAQ about Enforcement

 - Escarpment stairs

-Violations may result in fines of $750 for failing to comply with an emergency order under the Emergency Measures Protection Act.
-If you are unsure as to whether you can go to a particular park, please contact the City of Hamilton at 905-546-2489 (546-CITY)
+Failure to comply may result in a fine of $750.
+If you are unsure as to whether you can go to a park, please contact the City of Hamilton at 905-546-2489 (CITY)

 It is strongly encouraged that people stay home except for essential trips.
 If going outside, people are encouraged to go for walks just within their neighborhoods and in their local parks.

 Are City golf courses open to the public to use?

 Yes.
 Both Chedoke and King Forest Golf Courses are now open to the public.
 Residents should be reminded that our golf courses have never been available as a place to go for a walk or as a dog park.
 Walking in these locations could also be hazardous to residents as there will be ongoing golf games, gas cutting and other turf maintenance machinery on site.